skulltech/sumit-ghosh.com/_posts/2020-09-08-virtualization-hypervisors-explaining-qemu-kvm-libvirt.md

 title: 'Virtualization and Hypervisors :: Explaining QEMU, KVM, and Libvirt'
 showcase: true
 tags:
-  - Sysadmin
+  - sysadmin
-  - Linux
+  - linux
-  - Virtualization
+  - virtualization
 ---

 In this post, I will explore some core concepts and terminologies regarding virtualization in Linux systems.
 I intend it to serve as a reference, especially for beginners who are just getting started with virtualization and system administration in general.